Roboto-Automo/100-days-of-code/robertoProgressLog.md

  **Thoughts:**

 I will need to start collating all my learnings into some sort of document to help me remember what i've learned and as a simple reference to access reminders quickly.
 Be it syntax or concepts.

+ ### Day 9: March 8

+**Today's Progress**:

+Completed Registration Form on Freecodecamp!

+ **Thoughts:**

+Was good to brush up on some CSS and get myself using html so that eventually it will all become second nature.
+Next thing will be to upload it to Github and brush up on git skills.